 The information gathered while doing a running record is used to determine error, accuracy, and self-correction rates.
 Directions for calculating these rates are given below.
 The calculated rates, along with qualitative information and the student's comprehension of the text, are used to determine the student's reading level.

 The qualitative analysis is based on observations that you make during the running record.
 It involves observing how the student uses the meaning (M), structural (S), and visual (V) cues to help her/him read.
 It also involves paying attention to fluency, intonation, and phrasing.
 Think back to the prompts you offered and how the student responded.
 These observations help you form a picture of the student's reading development.

-The formulas below were used with the sample running record on the Marking a Running Record page.
+The formulas below are used with the sample running record on the Marking a Running Record page.